mighty-gerbils/gerbil-persist/persist.md

 The big corporations and bureaucracies that try to manipulate you know everything about you, and run AIs to analyze your behavior to manipulate you even more into buying their stuff and obeying their orders.
+Modern “apps”, that don’t have or need a “save” button anymore, may superficially look to end-users as if they had Orthogonal Persistence, but underneath everything uses Manual Persistence;
-They use Manual Persistence, but they can afford thousands of database experts and system administrators to make it work at scale, so as to spy on hundreds of millions of human cattle.
+corporations can afford thousands of database experts and system administrators to make work it at scale, so as to spy on hundreds of millions of human cattle.

 The only person who forgets everything is… you.
-You don’t have a good record trail of all your transactions.
+You don’t have a good record trail of all your actions and transactions.
 What record you have, you cannot search.
-Every word said near the always-listening microphone of the position-tracking device known as “your phone” is recorded, and will be used against you, but you won’t be able to search for those words and be reminded.
+Every word said near the always-listening microphone of the position-tracking device known as “your phone” is recorded, and will be used against you, but you won’t be able to search for those words and be reminded of conversations that matter to you.
 If you liked a page, an article, a comment, a book, a movie, a game… the contents may disappear at any time, if they haven’t disappeared already.
 You may have paid for it, but the company on the other side may disappear,